 The Oral History Program interviews faculty, staff, alumni, and members of the Carnegie Mellon community about their life experiences.
 After the interviews, the oral history team processes, edits, and transcribes the recordings according to the procedures and best practices of the University Archives.
 We then share the recordings and the transcripts with participants before we open the files for research.
 We also send finished copies of the files to participants to keep for their own use.

 We welcome nominations to the program and maintain an active list of more than 100 interview candidates.
-If you are a member of the Carnegie Mellon community and are interested in participating in an oral history interview or if you would like to nominate someone for the program, please contact Katherine Barbera, Archivist and Oral Historian and Director of the Oral History Program, at firstname.lastname@example.org.
+If you are a member of the Carnegie Mellon community and are interested in participating in an oral history interview or if you would like to nominate someone for the program, please fill out the nomination form by clicking the Nominate button below or contact Katherine Barbera, Archivist and Oral Historian and Director of the Oral History Program, at firstname.lastname@example.org.

 It is through the remarkable generosity of our supporters that we are able to record these oral history interviews.
 Please consider supporting our work by making a donation to the Oral History Fund.